Ray-Tracing-Systems/kernel_slicer/README.md

 * We also keep in mind [Circle shader compiler](https://github.com/seanbaxter/shaders "writing shaders in C++ with Circle compiler") which we are going to use in future as one of our back-ends;

-* Let's summarize again: you have to bind generated code to your program yourself, thus you can't you escape Vulkan experience.
-This can be done by directly using generated class.
-You can also override some functions if you want to change behaviour of some generated code parts;
+* Let's summarize again: you have to bind generated code to your program yourself, thus you can't  escape Vulkan experience.
+You can directly use generated class.
+You can also override some functions if you want to change behaviour of some parts of generated code;

 * Our main users are Vulkan developers that has to use Vulkan due to some specific hardware features or performance requirenments.
-Therefore, we initially pay special attention to interaction between generated and hand written (which can use any desired hardware extensions) code which assumed to be done via inheritance and virtual function overrides;
+Therefore, we initially pay special attention to interaction between generated and hand written code (which can use any desired hardware extensions).
+Such interaction is assumed to be done via inheritance and virtual function overides;

 # Build(1): as stand-alone project